-The possibly numerous nodes to be deployed, e.g., an urban deployment can see several hundreds of thousands of nodes, as well as the generally low level of expertise expected of the installers, make manual on-site configuration unlikely.
-Prolonged rollout and delayed addition of nodes, which may be from old inventory, over the lifetime of the network, also complicate the operations of key management.
+The possibly numerous nodes to be deployed make manual on-site configuration unlikely.
+For example, an urban deployment can see several hundreds of thousands of nodes being installed by many installers with a low level of expertise.
+Nodes may be installed and not activated for many years, and additional nodes may be added later on, which may be from old inventory.
+The lifetime of the network is measured in decades, and this complicates the operation of key management.